School of Nursing

 872 Human Resource Management (3).
 Explores the knowledge and skills required for effective human resource management.
 Managerial behaviors that promote and maintain a professional nursing practice environment are emphasized.

-873 Financial Management (3).
-Examines theoretical underpinnings and financial management concepts pertaining to costs, cost analysis, budgeting, variance analysis, staffing, and productivity, and forecasting to prepare nurse leaders for decision making in complex healthcare organizations.
+873 Financing for Valued-Based Care (3).
+Admission to graduate program.
+This course examines theoretical underpinnings and financial management concepts that pertain to costs, cost analysis, budgeting, variance analysis, staffing, productivity, and forecasting to prepare nurse leaders for decision-making in complex health care organizations.

 874 Improving Quality, Safety, and Outcomes in Healthcare Systems (3).
 Majors only.
 Explores theories and methods for improving the quality, safety, and outcomes of care and patient and organizational levels, with emphasis on the quality and patient safety movement, improvement science, and evidence based practice.